Selena Gomez, The Weeknd Chased By Crazy Mob Of Fans In Brazil

 What do you think about Selena Gomez and The Weeknd’s fans rushing at them at the airport and forming a mob around their car in Brazil?
 Are the fans creating danger for the celebrities?
 Let us know what you think in the comments section below!

-[Featured Image by Kevin Winter / Staff/ Getty Images]
+[Featured Image by Kevin Winter/Staff/Getty Images]